leandrogoe/leandrogoe.github.io/protect_mongo_db.md

 end
 ```

 BAM!
-Your background processing will now start pushing back jobs whenever the database is under stress.
+Sidekiq will now start pushing back jobs whenever the database is under risk of losing all concurrency tickets.
 However, there is still room for improvement...

 = Sidekiq Database Protector =